OldhamMade/oldhammade.github.io/_posts/2017-08-18-get-datastore-entities-by-key-without-parent-key.md

 ---
 layout: post
 title: "Querying for Entities with Ancestors with a partial Key"
-excerpt: "If executing `docker` is slow, this might be the cause."
+excerpt: "Retrieve an Entity which has Parents when you only have the Entity's Key"
 category: development
 tags:
   - Google Datastore